Skip to main content

 Thermo-Ayous cladding

-What is the best cladding profile type for a garden shed or garden room?
+The best cladding profiles for a garden shed

 Shiplap is the most popular garden shed exterior wall cladding profile.
-Designed to be installed horizontally, it provides a versatile, timeless and finished look that’s at home in any outdoor space — a great balance between traditional and modern.
+Designed to be installed horizontally, it provides a versatile, timeless and finished look that’s at home in any outdoor space.

 As well as being synonymous with garden sheds, shiplap is functional, too – the smooth curve to its shape helps with rainwater runoff.